Crown Prince on Facebook Crown Prince on twitter Read Our Blog

 • The Monterey Bay Aquarium (MBA) Seafood Watch program helps consumers and businesses make choices for healthy oceans.
 MBA has established a guide for sustainability based on scientific research which is peer reviewed.

-• Blue Ocean Institute is a conservation organization that uses art and literature to translate scientific information into language people can understand and use to make better choices on behalf of the sea.
+• The Safina Center (formerly Blue Ocean Institute) is a conservation organization that uses art and literature to translate scientific information into language people can understand and use to make better choices on behalf of the sea.

 • Food and Agriculture Organization (FAO) works together with the United Nations system to support global sustainable development initiatives in order to secure responsible fisheries worldwide.

 Pink Salmon (Oncorhynchus gorbuscha) are wild caught from Alaskan and Canadian waters in the Northeast Pacific Ocean.
-(FAO zone 67) The species harvested from Alaskan waters is MSC Certified.
-The species harvested from Canadian waters is not MSC certified, but is currently in assessment.
+(FAO zone 67) This species is MSC Certified and/or ASMI Certified.
 Monterey Bay Aquarium has listed this species as the Best Choice.
-Blue Ocean Institute has ranked this species as Green.
+The Safina Center has ranked this species as Green.
 (Green indicates the top rating.
-Species is relatively abundant, and fishing/farming methods cause little damage to habitat and other wildlife.)
+Species is relatively abundant, and fishing methods cause little damage to habitat and other wildlife.)
 Learn more about salmon.

 Alaskan Coho Salmon (Oncorhynchus kisutch) are wild caught from Alaskan waters in the Northeast Pacific Ocean.
-(FAO zone 67) This species is MSC Certified.
+(FAO zone 67) This species is ASMI Certified.
 Monterey Bay Aquarium has listed this species as the Best Choice.
-Blue Ocean Institute has ranked this species as Green.
+The Safina Center has ranked this species as Green.
 Learn more about salmon.

 Anchovies (Engraulis encrasicolis) are wild caught off the coast of Morocco.
 (FAO zone 34) This species in this FAO zone is not MSC certified, but is in pre-assessment discussions with Moroccan government.
-Monterey Bay Aquarium has not assessed this species in this FAO zone yet due to budget limitations.
-Blue Ocean Institute has not ranked this species yet.
+Monterey Bay Aquarium has not assessed this species in this FAO zone due to budget limitations.
+The Safina Center has not yet ranked this species.

-Brisling Sardines (Sprattus sprattus) are wild caught off the east coast of Scotland, in the Northeast Atlantic Ocean.
-(FAO zone 27) This species in this FAO zone is not MSC certified and is not in assessment.
-Monterey Bay Aquarium has not assessed this species in this FAO zone yet due to budget limitations.
-Blue Ocean Institute has not ranked this species yet.
-However, Pacific and Indian Ocean catches using the same methods as those used for Crown Prince products cause minimal environmental damage, little by-catch and are rated Green.
+Brisling Sardines (Sprattus sprattus) are wild caught off the west coast of Scotland in the Northeast Atlantic Ocean.
+(FAO zone 27, VIa or VIIe) This species in this FAO zone is not MSC certified and is not in assessment.
+Monterey Bay Aquarium has not assessed this species in this FAO zone due to budget limitations.
+The Safina Center has not yet ranked this species.
+However, Pacific Ocean catches using the same methods as those used for Crown Prince products cause minimal environmental damage, little by-catch and are rated Green.

 Baby Clams (Smoked or Boiled) (Paphia undulate) are harvested from managed beds in Thai waters.
 (FAO zones 57 and 71) This species in these FAO zones is not MSC certified and is not in assessment.
 Monterey Bay Aquarium has listed this species as the Best Choice.
-Blue Ocean Institute has not ranked this species yet.
-However, Manila clams raised and harvested in the same manner as those used for Crown Prince products are rated Green.
+The Safina Center has not yet ranked this species.
+However, Atlantic Ocean Quahog catches using the same methods as those used for Crown Prince products are rated Yellow.

-Pole-Caught Yellowfin Tuna (Thunnus albacares) are wild caught from the Maldives in the West Indian Ocean.
-(FAO zone 51) This species in this FAO zone is not MSC certified, but is currently in assessment.
+Yellowfin Tuna (Thunnus albacares) are wild caught from the Maldives in the West Indian Ocean.
+(FAO zone 51) This species in this FAO zone is MSC Certified.
 Monterey Bay Aquarium has listed this species as a Good Alternative.
-Blue Ocean Institute has ranked this species as Light Green.
-(Light Green is the second highest rating.
-Species has medium to high levels of abundance, or fishing/farming methods cause some damage to the environment.)
+The Safina Center has ranked this species as Yellow.
+However, Yellowfin Tuna captured in pole and troll fisheries produce little to no bycatch and are a model for selective fisheries.
 Learn more about tuna.

 Tongol Tuna (Thunnus tonggol) are wild caught from the East Indian Ocean and the West Central Pacific Ocean.
 (FAO zones 57 and 71) This species in these FAO zones is not MSC certified and is not in assessment.
-Monterey Bay Aquarium has listed this species as one to avoid.
-Blue Ocean Institute has ranked this species as Light Green.
+Monterey Bay Aquarium has listed this species as a Good Alternative.
+The Safina Center has not yet ranked this species.
 Learn more about tuna.

 Webmaster: sales@crownprince.com

-Crown Prince on Facebook Crown Prince on twitter Read Our Blog
+Crown Prince on YouTube Crown Prince on Facebook Crown Prince on instagram Crown Prince on twitter Crown Prince on LinkedIn Pinterest